SiteSyncDevs/sitesync-stack/docs/installing-on-target.md

 Use the real filename.
 If you are not sure what it is, `ls *.tar` lists it.

+Note that extracting the install archive can take several minutes.

 This creates a folder with the same name.
 Go into it:

 ```bash
 cd airgap-noble-cs4.11.0-20260908
 ```
 Have a look at what you have — this is optional but takes two seconds:

 ```bash